-The Directors are required by the Companies Act, 1965 ("Act") to prepare the financial statements for the financial year ended 31 December 2013 which have been made out in accordance with applicable Malaysian Financial Reporting Standards (MFRSs), International Financial Reporting Standards and the requirements of the Act in Malaysia and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
+The Directors are required by the Companies Act, 1965 ("Act") to prepare the financial statements for the financial year ended 31 December 2014 which have been made out in accordance with applicable Malaysian Financial Reporting Standards (MFRSs), International Financial Reporting Standards and the requirements of the Act in Malaysia and the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.

-The Directors are responsible to ensure that the financial statements give a true and fair view of the state of financial position of the Group and of the Company as at 31 December 2013, and of their financial performance and cash flows of the Group and of the Company for the financial year ended 31 December 2013.
+The Directors are responsible to ensure that the financial statements give a true and fair view of the state of financial position of the Company and its subsidiaries (the "Group") as at 31 December 2014, and of the financial performance and cash flows of the Group and of the Company for the financial year ended 31 December 2014.